jhejna/inverse-preference-learning/README.md

 # Few-Shot Preference Learning for Human-in-the-Loop RL

-## Warning -- Code under development
-This code is actively being updated, and should be aligned with the most current version of the [research-lightning repo](https://github.com/jhejna/research-lightning) within a few weeks.
-The exact code used for the paper can be found in the supplemental material on openreview [here](https://openreview.net/attachment?id=IKC5TfXLuW0&name=supplementary_material).
+Code for *Few-Shot Preference Learning for Human-in-the-Loop RL* CoRL 2022 by [Joey Hejna](https://jhejna.github.io) and [Dorsa Sadigh](dorsa.fyi).

+This is a cleaned version of the code implemented by the authors, but that has not yet been fully benchmarked.
+To get the code originally used in the paper, download it [here](https://openreview.net/attachment?id=IKC5TfXLuW0&name=supplementary_material).

+This repository is based on [research-lightning](https://github.com/jhejna/research-lightning).

 ## Installation